11 Classes [class]

 [Example 3: class X { enum { a=100 }; friend class Y; }; class Y { int v[X::a]; // OK, Y is a friend of X }; class Z { int v[X::a]; // error: X::a is private }; — end example]

-A friend declaration that does not declare a function shall have one of the following forms:
+A friend declaration that does not declare a function shall be a friend-type-declaration.

 [Note 1: